 Three positions on each of Senate's Standing Committees are filled by elected members of Senate.
 Each position is nominally assigned to each College.
 Current elected academic staff members of Senate plus the Senate Assessors and the Academic Staff Member of Court are eligible to stand for election to one of the Senate Standing Committees.
-An election takes place on an annual basis, usually in Semester 2.
-Eligible members will be contacted with information on elections in Semester 2.
+An election takes place on an annual basis, usually after the conclusion of the main Senate Elections Eligible members will be contacted with information on elections in Semester 2.

 Senate Committees routinely include non-Senate members.
-The Senate membership does not include any professional services staff, except in a small number of senior ex officio roles (Vice-Principals and Assistant Principals).
-Inclusion of professional services staff within the membership of Senate Committees ensures that their knowledge and expertise can inform effective decision-making.
+The Senate membership has not routinely included professional services staff until 2024/25 and with the exception of a small number of senior ex officio roles (Vice-Principals and Service Heads).
+The Inclusion of professional services staff within the membership of Senate Committees ensures that their knowledge and expertise can inform effective decision-making.